CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 numobs(AN)
 ```

-In `Mill`, there are two ways to store indices of the bag's instances:
+In [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl), there are two ways to store indices of the
+bag's instances:

 * in [`AlignedBags`](@ref) structure, which accepts a `Vector` of `UnitRange`s and requires all bag's instances stored continuously: